rubenhazelaar/kompo/README.md

 [![Travis](https://img.shields.io/travis/rust-lang/rust.svg?style=flat-square)]()
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-It's lightweight (6KB minified & gzipped), easy to understand & use and has no dependencies.
+It's lightweight (6KB minified & gzipped), easy to understand & use.
 The only build tool you'll need is a bundler like browserify or webpack.

 Kompo's core concept is that of components.
 Together with a simple Router (inspired by Ember & React routers)